Why Am I Losing So Much Hair While Taking a Shower?

 Hair loss in the shower is typically not a reason for alarm.
 It’s just the place where you're most likely to see your hair falling out.
-However, consult your doctor if you experience any of the following symptoms:
+However, in hair clinics near me, consult your doctor if you experience any of the following symptoms:

 - Your hair appears to be falling out at an alarming rate